 One of the most popular Blue Mountains attractions is undoubtedly the Three Sisters at Echo Point.
 This unique rock formation attracts visitors from all over the world every year.

 Very few people can remain immune to the unparalleled beauty of the 3 sisters and the surrounding Blue Mountains.

-Brimming with a variety of scenic attractions, the Blue Mountains area is actually spectacular enough to warrant a World Heritage badge.
+Brimming with a variety of scenic attractions, the Blue Mountains area was actually spectacular enough to warrant a World Heritage badge.

-Boasting weathered peaks and cliffs that were formed more than a thousand years ago, this area is also reputed for its teeming wildlife and exceptional views.
+Boasting weathered peaks and cliffs that were formed thousands of years ago, this area is also reputed for its teeming wildlife and exceptional views.

 Some of the region’s sandstone peaks have an altitude of more than 900m high above sea level.

 How were The Three Sisters formed?

 The three sisters were formed when the Blue Mountains were covered by an ocean, which carried large amounts of sediment that gradually sunk to the floor that gradually created rock beds and shales.